GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 # oxd 3.1.1 Documentation

 ## Introduction
-oxd exposes simple, static APIs that can be called by your web applications to faciliate user authentication and authorization at an external identity provider like the [Gluu Server](https://gluu.org/docs/ce).
+oxd exposes simple, static APIs that can be called by web applications to faciliate user authentication and authorization at an external identity provider like the [Gluu Server](https://gluu.org/docs/ce).

-oxd offers maintenance, security, and implementation advantages over traditional models of adding OAuth 2.0 to web apps, including:
+oxd offers long-term maintenance and security advantages over manual OAuth 2.0 implementations:

-- oxd can be deployed in a matter of minutes, sparing developers the trouble of learning the ins and outs of OAuth 2.0 and bootstrapping each new implementation;
+- oxd standardizes good security practices across apps of all languages, and an ever-rotating group of code contributors;

-- If/when new OAuth 2.0 vulnerabilities are discovered, oxd is the only component that needs to be updated.
-The oxd APIs remain the same, so you never have to change and regression test your applications;
+- When new OAuth 2.0 features are available, or vulnerabilities are discovered, oxd is the *only* component that needs to be updated.
+The oxd APIs remain the same, so you never have to change and regression test applications;

-- Using oxd centralizes and reduces your organizations surface area for security vulnerabilities, issue resolution, and support.

 - oxd is written, maintained, and supported by developers who specialize in OAuth 2.0 and application security.